-Transactions with Directors and key Management Personnel
+Transactions with Directors and Key Management Personnel

 Directors and key Management personnel refer to those personnel with authority and responsibility for planning, directing and controlling the business activities of the Fund.
-These personnel are the Directors of the Fund.
+These personnel are the Executive and non-Executive Directors of the Fund.

-During the period, there were no significant related party transactions with companies or customers of the Fund where a Director or any connected person is also a Director or key Management members of the Fund.
+During the year, there were no significant related party transactions with companies or customers of the Fund where a director or any connected person is also a director or key Management member of the Fund.
 The Fund did not make any loans to Directors or any key Management member during the period under review.